nanjiamoomoo/onlinefoodorder/README.md

 * Set up database and create tables based on the schema shown above.
 * Insert data into the restaurant table and menuitem table (restaurantinfo.sql and andmenuiteminfo.sql can be used for testing).
-* Open jdbc.properties and change <url> under jdbc:mysql://<url>:3306/... with the actual database url to connect to the database
+* Open jdbc.properties and change url under jdbc:mysql://url:3306/... with the actual database url to connect to the database

 ### **Use Postman to test APIs**
 * Download Postman to test the controller APIs